buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_3_Create_An_NFT_Contract.md

 You've learned what Flow is.
 You're familiar with Cadence and understand what a resource is.
 Your environment is ready to get you off localhost.

 ### 👁 A real NFT contract
-Time to make an proper NFT contract.
+Time to make a proper NFT contract.
 As you noticed, our current NFT contract just makes blank NFTs.
 There's also no mint function so no one else can get NFTs lol

 Here's what an NFT contract with basic features like:
 ```js